 Car Shipping Manila

 Manila is the Philippines' capital and the center for politics and economics.
-With about 2 million inhabitants, Manila is the second most populous place in the country.
+With about 2 million inhabitants, Manila is the second most populous city in the country.
 With beautiful architecture, the Manila Bay shoreline, and a lot to do, the city is a great place to live and work.

 Cost & Time Examples For Shipping a Car to Manila